 Amicus curiae to the European Court of Human Rights in cases of detention of migrants in Lampedusa Hotspots

-Submission by the World Organization Against Torture in the cases:
+Submission by the World Organisation Against Torture in the cases:

-- Amicus Curiae MB & others Against Italy
+2. Amicus Curiae MB & others vs Italy

-This intervention is submitted on behalf of OMCT by its Working group on Migration and Torture.
-The Working group has met with migrants that have been hosted in the Lampedusa Hotspots and have documented testimonies of detention conditions.
+This intervention is submitted on behalf of the OMCT by its Working group on Migration and Torture.
+The Working group has met with migrants that have been hosted in the Lampedusa Hotspots and have documented testimonies on detention conditions.

-This intervention also draws on the privileged position of OMCT, as the main coordinator of Civil Society Organisations (CSOs) engaging with the UN Committee Against Torture (UNCAT).
+This intervention also draws on the privileged position of the OMCT, as the main coordinator of civil society organisations (CSOs) engaging with the UN Committee Against Torture (UNCAT).
 The views expressed are therefore based on a review of successive reports from States parties and CSOs alternative reports, the examination of individual communications, and monitoring of developments before the Committee.
-Our knowledge of the UN CAT jurisprudence and Concluding Observations put us in a position to share with the European Court of Human Rights the recent updates, discussions and reports shared by CSOs with on the Hotspots approach in receiving and identifying migrants in Europe.
+Our knowledge of the UNCAT jurisprudence and Concluding Observations put us in a position to share with the European Court of Human Rights the recent updates, discussions and reports shared by CSOs on the Hotspots approach in receiving and identifying migrants in Europe.

 Members of the Working group: